blynkkk/docs/README.md

 ## Documentation contribution flow

+Priorities can be found [here](https://github.com/blynkkk/docs/issues) in ``Pinned issues`` section.
+Please follow it.

 When changes are made to Components, UI, general interaction flows, etc. They should be described in [Blynk Documentation repository](https://github.com/blynkkk/docs)

-Plus we have an existing documentation transfer case.
+Plus we have continuos existing documentation transfer case.
 To proceed with it:

 * find a file you know/created
 * check it's contents to be up-to-date with Blynk 2.0